Jared Isaacman, billionaire who's flown with SpaceX, confirmed as new NASA administrator

 NASA's Artemis program, however, has faced numerous delays, and experts warned in September that the lunar lander developed by Elon Musk's SpaceX might not be ready in time.

-Trump first nominated Isaacman after the president's 2024 election victory, but withdrew the nomination in April 2025, before re-issuing it again in November.
+Trump first nominated Isaacman after the president's 2024 election victory, but withdrew the nomination in April, before reissuing it again in November.

-Elon Musk had lobbied for Isaacman to get the job.
-The back-and-forth reflected the president's on-again, off-again relationship with the SpaceX founder, who has been skeptical of the goal of returning to the Moon.
+Musk had lobbied for Isaacman to get the job.
+The back-and-forth reflected the president's on-again, off-again relationship with the SpaceX founder, who has been skeptical of the goal of returning to the moon.

 While the Trump administration was open several months ago to revising the Artemis program in favor of Mars, this prospect now seems to be fading.